AnkanHalder/insuragen/readme.md

 ### 3. **Embedding + Metadata Storage**

-- Balancing pickle file storage for chunks with scalable FAISS usage.
+- Balancing pickle(updated now to json) file storage for chunks with scalable FAISS usage.
-- Designed a modular class-based `DomainVectorStore`.
+- Designing the best OPP and modular approach towards Vector and Metadata Storage and what data to store for fast retrival and the structure to store it, required clever planning.

 ### 4. **Deployment Planning**